coliasgroup/microkit_sdf_gen/README.md

 # sdfgen

-This repository currently holds various programs to help with automating the process of creating seL4 Microkit-based systems.
+This repository currently holds libraries to make it easier to develop seL4 Microkit-based systems.

 > [!IMPORTANT]
 > This project is experimental, we are using it internally to get it into a